-For more information, visit www.dogs.usyd.edu.au
+For more information visit www.usyd.edu.au/current_students/orientation

-USU O-Week
+O-Week

 O-Week is the orientation event at the beginning of Semester One.
-Organised by the University of Sydney Union and other student organisations, it runs in parallel with the SWOT program.
-O-Week provides an opportunity to find out about and participate in the many clubs and societies available at the University and the services and activities of the student organisations.
+Organised by the University of Sydney Union (USU) and other student organisations, it runs in parallel with the SWOT program.
+O-Week 2010 will run from 24 to 26 February 2010.